-I have to admit, I wouldn’t generally look at New Look’s fragrance range as I tend to be a scent snob.
-However, with high-end comes the expensive price tag and as my last bottle of Chanel Coco Mademoiselle set me back over £100 (ok, it was a large bottle), so, finding a cheaper dupe happens to be the best thing since sliced bread…
+I have to admit, I wouldn’t generally think of looking at New Look’s fragrance range as I tend to be a scent snob, favouring high-end.
+However, I’m not such a fan of expensive price tags and as my last bottle of Chanel Coco Mademoiselle set me back around £100 (ok, it was a large bottle), finding a cheaper dupe happens to be the best thing since sliced bread…

-- Surprisingly, to align with Coco Mademoiselle, Blush is also an Eau de Parfum which means it contains a higher concentration of perfume oils than say an Eau de Toilette, allowing for that all-important staying power.
+- Surprisingly, (given the meagre price) to align with Coco Mademoiselle, Blush is also an Eau de Parfum which means it contains a higher concentration of perfume oils than say an Eau de Toilette, allowing for that all-important staying power.

 Blush is a definite repurchase for me, I’m on my third bottle!

-What’s your signature scent?
-Give New Look Blush the sniff test and see the similarity of this fabulous dupe for yourself.
-If you’re anything like me, you’ll love to know about other fragrance favourites I’ve tried (and used every last drop) Read my fragrance empties post.
+What’s your signature perfume?
+If you’re anything like me, you’ll love to know about other fragrance favourites I’ve tried (and used every last drop of).
+Read my fragrance empties post.

 Available to purchase from New Look.
 Blush is like gold dust so you may have better luck in store!